Pushp1992/news-api-react/README.md

-# This repository is meant for VIACOM-18
+# This repository is meant for NEWS API

 Runs the app in the development mode.<br>
 Open [http://localhost:7000](http://localhost:7000) to view it in the browser.